 A1QA: Paul, during your impressive career you worked in a variety of industries, including Financial Services, Healthcare, Telecommunications, Engineering and many others.
 Which industry was the most challenging and demanding for more QA skills, patience and diligence?

 Paul Carvalho (P.C.): About 15 years ago, I first heard the Jerry Weinberg quote “all problems are people problems.”
 I hadn’t met Jerry yet, and so I struggled a bit with that phrase at the time.
 I was rising in my career, pursuing learning from anyone and anything related to software testing and QA.
 For reference, getting good information and training was harder in the late ’90s than it is today.

-I dived into Test Techniques and it was like magic.
+I dived into quality assurance consulting and it was like magic.
 I couldn’t wait to show other testers what I learned and how powerful these new techniques were.
 I was working in the Healthcare industry at the time.
 I learned two valuable lessons while working in that company:

 1. Not all testers cared to learn test techniques or think of their jobs as a profession.
 Blasphemy!
 Surely all testers would want to learn these magical, scientific thinking tools?!
 Alas, I was wrong.

 2. The majority of the problems we encountered in getting products out the door had nothing to do with software testing techniques, processes or tools.
 Most of the problems came from people and relationships.

 It was then that I truly understood that “QA” involves a lot more than testing, and that there were whole new areas of skills that I wanted or needed to work on beyond the test techniques that I was proud of.

 I would say that the Healthcare environment was the most challenging, interpersonally complex, Regulatory rigorous and demanded more QA skills, patience and diligence than any other field I have worked in.
 I have a lot of respect for the professionals who continue to work in these intense environments over many years.